mre/mre.github.io.v2/blog/2018-cargo-inspect.md

 ```

 `HIR` stands for high-level intermediate representation.
 This is basically an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) more suited for use by the compiler.
 It replaces syntactic sugar with basic building blocks that are easier to handle by the following compile steps.
-To find out more, read this [detailed writeup by Nico Matsakis](https://github.com/rust-lang/rfcs/blob/master/text/1191-hir.md).
+To find out more, read this [detailed write-up by Nico Matsakis](https://github.com/rust-lang/rfcs/blob/master/text/1191-hir.md).

 ![Rustc compilation diagram.
 HIR is the first step.](/img/posts/2018/cargo-inspect/hir.svg)

 Anyway, the output looked surprisingly readable (see below).
 With some syntax highlighting and formatting, this could be quite a handy tool.

-I tried to use [`rustfmt`](https://github.com/rust-lang-nursery/rustfmt) on it and it worked unreasonably well.
+I tried to use [`rustfmt`](https://github.com/rust-lang-nursery/rustfmt) on it, and it worked unreasonably well.
 Motivated by this quick win, I wrapped it up in a cargo subcommand and called it [`cargo-inspect`](https://github.com/mre/cargo-inspect).

 Let's try cargo-inspect on some real code!